 Either or both of the following courses may be substituted for upper level hours in COMM except that courses counted toward the major requirements cannot also fulfill a requirement for the student's minor field.
 Prerequisites for these courses will not apply to the COMM requirements.

-- 1) MRKT 3300, Principles of Marketing - 2) PSYC 3301, Introductory Statistics
+- 1) MRKT 3300, Principles of Marketing - 2) PSYC 3301, Introductory Statistics individual goals in consultation with the Communication faculty advisor.
+We suggest the following program of study as a guideline:

 Elective Courses